HPC-certification-forum/www/data/processes.md

   1. The subtree topic chairs reports the readiness of the respective trees to the tree curator who reports the status of the next release during a board meeting.
   1. The board will decide upon the new version tag.
   1. Typically the tree curator will tag the accepted status with a new revision of the tree followed by "-rc" for release candidates, e.g., "v1.05-rc".
-  1. The tree curator will announce the release candidate on Slack and the mailing list.
+  1. The tree curator will announce the release candidate on Matrix and the mailing list.
   1. The board shall checked the correct tagging and that existing tools work correctly with the new revision of the tree.
   1. The final release tag will be set, the "latest" tag will be bumped up to this veri.
-  1. The general chair will announce the new revision on Slack and the mailing list.
+  1. The general chair will announce the new revision on Matrix and the mailing list.

   </div>
   </div>